Akash2021/Vai/readme.md

   <img src="./Screenshots/speechtotext.jpeg" width="500">
   <img src="./Screenshots/result.jpeg" width="500">

-  #### Have fun using your new and easy to use privacy friendly Voice Assisstant !!!
+  #### Have fun using your new and easy to use privacy friendly Voice Assistant !!!